MicrosoftDocs/memdocs/sccm/core/clients/manage/cmg/setup-cloud-management-gateway.md

 3. Switch to the **Client Computer Communications** tab of the primary site property sheet, check **Use PKI client certificate (client authentication) when available**.

-4. If you do not publish a CRL, deselect the option for **Clients check the certificate revocation list (CRL) for site systems**.
+4. If you don't publish a CRL, deselect the option for **Clients check the certificate revocation list (CRL) for site systems**.